 How does a batch relate to FBA shipments?

 We recommend that you relate a batch to a session, as opposed to a shipment.
 The best way to use the batch functionality is to only work on one batch for each MSKUs shipment or group of MSKUs you are listing to Amazon.
-For example if you have 50 new MSKUs to list, 45 of them are FBA and 5 of them are MFN, we recommend starting a new batch and listing all 50 MSKUs to that same batch.
-Once you are finished, complete the batch by sending the product listing feeds and creating all of the shipments.
+Once you are finished, complete the batch by syncing the product listing feeds and creating all of the shipments.
 Make sure your batch is closed when you are finished.
-On your next batch of new items, make sure to start a new batch name.
+When you're ready to list more items, create a new batch and start the process again.

 How quickly should I finish a batch after starting it?